ysmei97/MPD/README.md

 * Username and password are provided in _users.txt_

-* _ServerFolder_ and _ClientFolder_ store the server and client files
+* *ServerFolder* and *ClientFolder* store the server and client files

 ## Citing MPD

-If you use MPD in your research, please cite the [MPD paper](https://arxiv.org/abs/2110.03798).
+If you are using MPD in your research, please cite our paper.

 *Mei, Y., Gogineni, K., Lan, T., & Venkataramani, G. (2021, September).
 MPD: Moving target defense through communication protocol dialects.
 In International Conference on Security and Privacy in Communication Systems (pp. 100-119).
 Springer, Cham.*